muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### --nosubdirs
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### --unpack
+This option is deprecated!
+Please set it using the [`--flags`](#--flags-flag1flag2) option instead.
+This option will remain functional for the time being, but will eventually be removed completely.
+Please migrate as soon as possible.

 #### -g &lt;PATH&gt;
 Sets the game list export folder.
 By default Skyscraper exports the game list to the same directory as the rom input folder.
 This enables you to change that to a non-default location.
 Consider setting this in [`config.ini`](CONFIGINI.md#gamelistfolderhomepiretropieroms) instead.
 ###### Example(s)